Frank-Bemelman/radioglobe-esp32-2025/README.md

 # radioglobe-esp32-2025
 Radio Globe using ESP32 and Waveshare round touch LCD 2.1 inch

+[TLTR] 1-JULY-2025 It actually works!
+Performance is perhaps not perfect but certainly acceptable.
+[/TLTR]

 Not a small project, will take a lot of your time and possibly quite some frustration along the way.
 Just a gentle warning.

 The idea of a 'Radio Globe' is not mine.
 I was inspired by the works of Jude Pullen.
 His brilliant design can be found here: